Temple of Jupiter Feretrius: Origins and Roman Republican period

 Romulus is said by Livy to have dedicated the temple to the god Jupiter after defeating Acro, king of the Caeninenses, in 752–751 BC.[At] the same time as he made his offering he marked out the limits of a temple to Jupiter, and bestowed a title upon him.
 "Jupiter Feretrius," he said, "to thee I... dedicate a sacred precinct… to be a seat for the spoils of honour which men shall bear hither in time to come, following my example, when they have slain kings and commanders of the enemy."
 This was the origin of the first temple that was consecrated in Rome.
-Livy elsewhere states that Romulus's temple was rebuilt on a somewhat larger scale by Ancus Marcius, the fourth king of Rome.
-The new building was still small, fewer than 15 feet long according to Dionysius of Halicarnassus.
+Livy initially describes Romulus's project as a templum, a holy space with designated boundaries.
+In accordance with early Roman practices the space probably contained a sacellum, an enclosure with walls but no roof, rather than an aedis, a fully-enclosed temple, although Livy believes that an aedis existed on the spot as early as the latter 7th century BC.
+He says that that this structure was rebuilt on a somewhat larger scale by Ancus Marcius, the fourth king of Rome.
+Marcius's temple was still small, fewer than 15 feet long according to Dionysius of Halicarnassus.
 A visual representation survives on coins minted by Lentulus Marcellinus, a nobleman whose ancestor Marcellus had made a famous offering to the temple.
 The reverses of these coins depict the temple as a tetrastyle building, without any pedimental sculpture.
+There was probably an altar on the site from the earliest stages of building, but its presence is first mentioned by Propertius.